 1956 – 1959: Rod worked part time and during the summers.
 Duties included typing in the office, keeping attendance records, coaching sports and serving as a Camp Counselor’s assistant.
 Robert Johnson and Harold Miller were his young college role models.
 He worked with Mr. Dietsch and Mr Chin during these times.
 Through the encouragement of The Cabbage Patch staff he tried out for the track team at Manual High.
 In his senior year he won the State Track Championship in Long Jump.

 1959-1963: Rod attended the University of Louisville on a Track and Field Scholarship where he was the Captain and High point person.
 During this time, he lived in the football locker room and served as the Head Football Manager, receiving room and board and even getting to fly with the team.
 Rod graduated at the age of 20 with a teacher’s certificate.

 1963-1965: Rod trained at Springfield College for a teaching assignment in Venezuela, South American as an early member of the Peace Corps.
 While there, Rod established a YMCA in a rural community as a way to serve the children.

 1965-1967: Rod earns a Masters Degree in Education, majoring in the Administration and Supervision of the Health, Physical Education, and Recreation (HPER) program and minoring in Educational Administration at Temple University in Philadelphia, Pa.
-H marries his wife, Judy, in a garden ceremony in Buffalo, Ky.
-(HAPPY 50TH ANNIVERSARY, ROD AND JUDY!)
+He marries his wife, Judy, in a garden ceremony in Buffalo, Ky.

 1967-1968: Rod served as a teaching assistant at Indiana University at Bloomington, in the HPER department.
 He was admitted into their Doctoral program, specializing in Outdoor Recreation and Leisure Studies.